atelierbram/houtje-touwtje/README.md

 ```bash
 ./io.sh
 ```
 Be sure though that the shell script `io.sh` has the right permissions set.
-On the UNIX base systems you can do this with:
+On UNIX base systems you can do this with:

 ```bash
 chmod +x io.sh